0xNeshi/topystring/README.md

 ### Be careful when using ToPyString with `dynamic` type

-Because of the way `dynamic` type is implemented the CLR will throw a RuntimeBinderException if you try to call the ToPyString extensions method directly on a `dynamic` object.
+Because of the way `dynamic` type is implemented the CLR will throw a RuntimeBinderException if you try to call the ToPyString extension method directly on a `dynamic` object.
 To get around this issue simply use `ToPyString` as a regular static method.

 **_Wrong use with `dynamic`:_**